Call To Schedule A Free Consultation

 Breach of Duty Medical Definition

 In medical ethics, a doctor’s obligation to provide competent and appropriate care to his or her patients is guided by the phrase “First, do no harm.”
-All healthcare professionals are required to provide a certain standard of care or “duty of care” for their patients.
-When a healthcare provider fails to conduct his or her job in a rational, ethical manner or offers treatment that causes bodily injury or mental harm to a patient, they have breached that standard of care.
-This breach of duty, also known as medical negligence, may lead to a medical malpractice lawsuit against the responsible physician.
+All healthcare professionals are required to provide a certain medical standard of care or “duty of care” for their patients.
+When a healthcare provider fails to conduct his or her job in a rational, ethical manner or with the diligence expected of a professional in the same or similar circumstances and offers treatment that causes bodily injury or mental harm to a patient, they have breached that standard of care.
+The breach of such duty is a form of medical negligence and may lead to a medical malpractice lawsuit against the responsible physician.

 If you or someone you know has been hurt due to the negligence of a medical professional, you may be entitled to compensation.
-Request a free, no-obligation appointment with one of our Covington medical malpractice lawyers today for a free case evaluation and see how The Lawrence Firm can help you achieve the compensation you deserve.
+Request a free, no-obligation appointment today for a free case evaluation and see how our Northern Kentucky and Ohio medical injury law firm can help you achieve the compensation you deserve.

-As previously mentioned, the plaintiff and their attorney must prove that a doctor-patient relationship was established and that the doctor had a legal and professional duty owed to a patient for a medical malpractice claim to proceed.
-This relationship is one that is voluntary and mutually agreed upon when the patient seeks the physician’s care.
+The plaintiff and their attorney must first prove that a doctor-patient relationship was established and that the doctor had a legal and professional duty owed to a patient for a medical malpractice claim to proceed.
+This relationship is typically an implicit contract that is voluntary and mutually agreed upon when the patient seeks the physician’s care.

 Documents and testimony that can be used to support a doctor-patient relationship and an expectation of a duty of care should include the following information: